brunostjohn/zfc-docs/docs/troubleshooting.md

 outline: deep
 ---

+# Troubleshooting

+If the app isn't working like expected, go through this page and try the steps listed.

 ## Table of Contents

 [[toc]]

-# Troubleshooting

-If the app isn't working like expected, go through this page and try the steps listed.
+## App not working

+Currently, there are no troubleshooting steps.
+As common issues start appearing, these steps will be added and solutions will be created.